InfectedIsm/some-quizz/Quizzes/5- Secureum - Pitfalls and Best Practices 201.md

 - [ ] C) Incorrect balance update allows one to receive new tokens for free
 - [ ] D) None of the above

+> There is no front-running risk here as the price is fixed and cannot be manimpulated.
+> There's clearly no function that would need access control here.
+> From the previous question about the rounding, we know that the price is not correctly calculated.
+Here an example to understand the issue:
+> - let's say we want to calculate `received = desired_tokens / 10 * decimals`
+> - if `desired_tokens = 1009` and `decimals = 5` we will have `floor(1009 / 10) * 5 = 100 * 5 = 500`
+> - if we multiply first we will have `floor((1009 * 5)/10) = 504`
+> This means the wei to send (in the first case) is less that the value of the tokens that will be added.
+This is a bug that can be fixed by doing the division after the multiplication.
+> But worse than that, there's no protection against overflow when required_wei_sent is calculated, which can result in a massive theft.

 <details>
 	<summary>Click the reveal the answer</summary>
 C